hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 As may be apparent from the section title, we actually have an instance of `MockAnalyticsEngine`.
 But why?
 Didn't we just change it?

 We did.
+But there are a couple of things going on here.

+First is that we told Factory to cache the instance in the singleton scope.
+So it's entirely possible that we could be seeing the cached value.

-But then we called `Container.shared.myService` again, which built a new Factory, which defined a scope, and which once more **defined** `onTest`.
+Second is that when we resolved `myService` we called `Container.shared.myService` again, which built a new Factory, which defined a scope, **and which once more defined `onTest`**.

-And so Factory went with it's most recent definition.
+And so Factory went with its most recent definition.

 ## SwiftUI
 Similar behavior can be seen in SwiftUI itself.